networkx/networkx/doc/reference/algorithms/shortest_paths/dijkstra.rst

 2. For each neighbor v of u:
     * Compute alternative distance: `alt = dist[u] + w(u, v)`
     * If `alt < dist[v]`, update `dist[v] = alt` and set `predecessor[v] = u`.
 3. Mark u as visited.
-A visited node will not be checked again.
+A visited node will not be checked again because this is the shortest path to get to it.

 **Termination**